gsoft-inc/wl-web-configs/docs/rslib/configure-build.md

 ## Install the packages

-Open a terminal at the root of the project and install the following packages:
+Open a terminal at the root of the library project and install the following packages:

 +++ pnpm
 ```bash